All About Web Co. logo

 To delete a Webflow site, navigate to the Dashboard, click the Ellipsis button at the right-bottom corner of the site tile and select the Archive option.
 In the opened pop-up, confirm the action by entering the site ID and clicking the Archive Site button.
 After that, go to the Webflow Support page and send a request for permanent site deletion.

-As for today, you need to archive the site first and then contact Webflow support.
+As for today, you need to archive the site first and then contact Webflow Support.
 Let’s dive into the new process more in detail.

-How to Delete a Webflow Site in 2024
+How to Delete a Webflow Site in 2025

 Before jumping into action, it’s worth doing two things: